toladata/TolaActivity/test/js/README.md

   people who come after us will thank us for using this small bit of semantic markup.

-* Similarly, it would be helpful for each page to have its a unique title.
+* Similarly, it would be helpful for each page to have its own unique title.
-  Again, this makes programmatic access to page elements much less complicated and reduces verifying that we've loaded the right page to a one line of code.
-  This is less impactful than using _id_ or _name_ attributes consistently.
+  Again, this makes programmatic access to page elements much less complicated and reduces verifying that we've loaded the right page to a single short, fast expression.
+This is less impactful than using _id_ or _name_ attributes consistently, so if you can only do of these, use _id_ or _name_ attributes consistently.

 * Is there a naming convention at work in the structural and semantic markup?
 I'm curious there is a pattern to the naming that test code can exploit.